zstumgoren/bls-api/docs/api_bls.md

 Now we can test the new function.

-First, get the `Trigger URL` and call it without any parameters.
-This should return our error message
+First, get the `Trigger URL` and call it with the expected URL parameters.
+Specifically, add the following to the end of the URL: `?county=Marin County&state=CA`.

-Next, supply the correct URL parameters, e.g.`?county=Marin County&state=CA`.
-The query should work this time.

 [python bigquery client]: https://cloud.google.com/bigquery/docs/reference/libraries#using_the_client_library